pperalta/spring-xd-vmstat-module/README.md

 Spring XD vmstat Module
 =======================

 Demo of Spring XD custom source module.
-This module **must** execute on Linux.
+This module is only supported on Linux.

 To build: